 Like Interact, LeadQuizzes shows a bunch of success stories on their website.
 They also have plans for solo entrepreneurs, small businesses, and large agencies.
 And like Interact, you get a great range of features like newsletter tool integration, reporting and premade templates.

 What’s more, I found the LeadQuizzes interface to be friendlier than Interact’s.
 It was easy to use, even when creating complex branching logic for multiple answer forms, quizzes and surveys.
+There’s also a scoring-based logic available, where you assign values to your answers.

 So why is it so far down this list?
 LeadQuizzes is expensive.
 You’re looking at around twice the amount you’d pay with Interact, as you’ll see below: